hilliao/enterprise-solutions/gcp-compute/README.md

 main.py is the cloud function python code to delete expired instances.
 Instances with custom metadata of **expiry** or **expiry-1** is set to the following format for the python code to parse.
 When Cloud Function executes, expired instances are deleted.
+If those instances have custom metadata **instance-group** set to an instance group, the group is deleted.

 - expiry uses python datetime format: *DATETIME_FORMAT = '%Y-%m-%d %H:%M:%S.%f'*
 - example: *2019-11-22 13:38:19.581781*
 - expiry-1 uses date format and is set to expire by the end of the day:
   *DATE_FORMAT = '%Y-%m-%d'*
 - example: *2019-11-22* expires at 2019-11-23 00:00:00.000000

+Any instance group templates starts with usb-gce-presto are deleted.
+If the template is used in any instance groups, deletion does not happen.

 ## Recommended IAM roles for the service account or user to deploy the solution